New Insights on Target Speaker Extraction: Introduction

-The performance of \ac{SE} methods is often benchmarked against \ac{SS} methods following an oracle evaluation protocol, i.e., each output of the \ac{SS} system is compared with the ground-truth speech of the target speaker, and the best match is selected as the target.
-Using this protocol, the majority of \ac{SE} works often report performance improvement, arguing that this is due to the use of auxiliary information.
-In particular, it has been argued that the use of auxiliary information improves the performance for mixtures having similar voice characteristics (e.g., same-gender mixtures) \cite{gabbay2017visual}, or when processing long mixture signals having complicated overlapping patterns due to the ability of \ac{SE} methods to trace the target speaker \cite{vzmolikova2019speakerbeam}, or in adverse acoustic conditions, e.g., very low \acp{SNR} or more interfering speakers \cite{chuang2020lite, michelsanti2021overview}.
-Another work in \SEV{} has demonstrated that the auxiliary visual information improves the extraction performance compared to \ac{SS}, especially for sounds that are visually distinguishable \cite{aldeneh2021role}.
-However, such works have not considered state-of-the-art \ac{DNN} architectures that have achieved unprecedented performance in \ac{SS} \cite{Luo2019a, chen2020dual, subakan2021attention}.
-Therefore, it is imperative to assert the validity of the aforementioned points.
-Having a clear understanding of the contribution of the auxiliary information in \ac{SE} would not only give us more insights into how such systems function, but could also allow us to develop robust systems against unreliable auxiliary information, e.g., noisy enrolment utterances, occluded or temporally misaligned visual features.
+{The utility of the auxiliary information in \ac{SE} is generally assessed by comparing the extraction performance of \ac{SE} with \ac{SS} following an oracle evaluation protocol}, i.e., each output of the \ac{SS} system is compared with the ground-truth speech of the target speaker, and the best match is selected as the estimated target.
+Using this protocol, the majority of \ac{SE} works often report performance improvement over \ac{SS}, arguing that this is due to the use of auxiliary information.
+In particular, it has been argued that the use of auxiliary information improves the performance in scenarios involving mixtures having similar voice characteristics (e.g., same-gender mixtures)~\cite{gabbay2017visual}, long mixtures with complicated overlapping patterns~\cite{vzmolikova2019speakerbeam}, or adverse acoustic conditions, e.g., very low \acp{SNR} or more interfering speakers \cite{chuang2020lite, michelsanti2021overview}.
+Another work in \SEV{} has demonstrated that the auxiliary visual information improves the extraction performance compared to \ac{SS}, especially for visually distinguishable sounds \cite{aldeneh2021role}.
+However, such studies have been conducted on a few datasets and have not considered { more recently proposed} \ac{DNN} architectures that have achieved unprecedented performance in \ac{SS} \cite{Luo2019a, chen2020dual, subakan2021attention}.